Rtoony/survey-data-system/replit.md

 ## Overview

 ACAD-GIS is an AI-first, database-centric CAD/GIS system designed for machine learning, embeddings, and GraphRAG.
-It aims to replace traditional file-based CAD workflows with a PostgreSQL/PostGIS database, optimizing for AI understanding and semantic reasoning.
+It replaces traditional file-based CAD workflows with a PostgreSQL/PostGIS database, optimizing for AI understanding and semantic reasoning.
 The system provides a unified entity model, centralized embeddings, explicit graph edges for GraphRAG, and built-in ML feature engineering, enabling hybrid search across CAD/GIS data.
 Key capabilities include a Schema Explorer, CAD Standards Portal, and Python ML Tools for intelligent CAD operations, with a focus on civil engineering and surveying workflows.
 This project aims to revolutionize CAD/GIS data management by integrating AI directly into the core architecture, offering enhanced data consistency, semantic understanding, and automated compliance tracking for civil engineering and surveying firms.

 ## User Preferences